-The purpose of this is twofold, firstly, it creates an accurate simulation that is able to test people, technology and process, and secondly, provides an alternative to paper-based assessments, and potentially disruptive read-teaming.
-For organization’s that might be a bit more risk adverse – this methodology conveniently fills a middle area between the other approaches, demonstrates our expert threat understanding, and is a part of the Verve product catalog as part of our advisory cybersecurity services.
+The purpose of this is twofold.
+First, it creates an accurate simulation testing people, technology and process.
+Second, it provides an alternative to paper-based assessments and potentially disruptive read-teaming.
+For more risk averse organizations, this methodology conveniently fills a middle area between the other approaches, demonstrates expert threat understanding, and is a part of the Verve Industrial product catalog as part of our advisory cybersecurity services.